Atlas: Outside Help Market

 Click a layer to jump to the Atlas explanation.
 The role is selected after the layer is named.

 Clickable outside help pyramid Seven clickable layers from decision architecture to training and mentoring.
 Decision flow, not importance A lower layer can be the correct layer.
-A higher layer only means the problem has moved closer to judgment or rights.
-Frame Private Advisory Governance Fractional Consulting Coaching Training and Mentoring
+A higher layer only means the decision carries more structural consequence.
+Decision Architecture Private Advisory Governance and Boards Fractional Leadership Consulting Coaching Training and Mentoring More common More consequential

 The pyramid does not rank human value or professional worth.
-It shows where the problem has to be read first.
+It shows where the decision has to be read first.

 Hub visual